Ada-Developers-Academy/ada-precourse-v2/intro-to-python/intro-and-getting-started.md

 ### Make a Program in a File

-We can run use a Python repl to run and test our code, but if we want to write longer blocks of code, it's easier to use files to write and run our code.
-Lets create our first file to run our python code in!
+We can use a Python repl to run and test our code, but if we want to write longer blocks of code, it's easier to use files to write and run our code.
+Lets create our first file to run our Python code in!

 Open up terminal and check out the screen.
 It is a text-based visual of our folder and file structure.
 Let's find out where we are: